amabdulr/CNWG/Chunking.md

          - Substeps (optional): Break down larger steps into concise mini-steps.
 Keep each step to no more than 9 substeps.
          - Additional Information (optional): Include any necessary information to support the step, possibly using if-then conditions.
          - Step Result (optional) - Describe the outcome or confirmation of successful completion of this step.
-     The phrasing of a command uses some or all parts of the formula, but always in the same order.
+     The phrasing of a step command uses some or all parts of the formula, but always in the same order.
 Most step commands use between two and just a few parts of the formula.
 Refer to the Examples of Task with complex step commands section.
    - **Task Format**: Organize the task information type in this format:
       {{Title using imperative verb, second person.
 For example, Create a transaction}}
       {{Purpose}},